-Applicants must have an undergraduate degree (BA, BS or equivalent) in biology, chemistry, physics, mathematics or similar science discipline, U.S. citizenship or permanent resident status, and English language proficiency (verbal and written).
+Applicants must have an undergraduate degree (BA, BS or equivalent) in biology, chemistry, physics, mathematics or similar science discipline; U.S. citizenship or permanent resident status or be sponsored by another institution on a Visa that allows for a full-time course of study in a degree-granting program; and English language proficiency (verbal and written).

 Advanced clinical degrees (MD, DDS, DMD, DO, DC, OD or ND) are preferred.
 For applicants who are St. Jude clinical fellows or junior faculty, a letter of commitment from their division or department will be required.